 - The plaintiff is not an employee.
 Only the employer and some statutory employers have workers’ compensation immunity.
 For example, independent contractors are not employees.
 Legitimate borrowed employees are.
 Factual disputes often arise from these legal concepts.

-- The plaintiff is injured outside the scope or course of employment
+- The plaintiff is injured outside the scope and course of employment.